 But this time, you won’t be dealing with the original creditor but the debt buyer or the collections agency.
 Some debt collectors are persistent, but they still have to respect your rights.
 If you believe you’re being harassed, know what your rights are by checking out the Federal Trade Commission’s website.

-Any type of debt can go into collections, including credit card loans, student loans, and car loans.
+Any type of debt can go into collections, including credit card loans, student loans, guaranteed no credit check loans and car loans.
 Generally, you’ll know if your account has been moved to the collection because the debt collector will get in touch with you.
 But the best way to verify if you have one is to check your credit report by getting a copy from the three national credit bureaus: Experian, TransUnion, and Equifax.
 You are entitled to receive one free copy each year.